 About

-This project will use a multidisciplinary and multinational consensus approach to develop an evaluation framework for public health environmental surveillance (Public Health Environmental Surveillance Evaluation Framework, PHES-EF) using wastewater surveillance as an example.
+This project will adopt a multidisciplinary and multinational consensus approach to develop the Public Health Environmental Surveillance Evaluation Framework (PHES-EF), using wastewater-based surveillance as an example.

 Approach